space55/nrcc-site/content/faq.md

 ### I live far away from NRCC's locations.
 Can I ship you a server to rack for me?

-Please contact the board at board@nrcc.coop directly if you require rack-and-stack services.
+Please contact the board at board @ nrcc.coop directly if you require rack-and-stack services.

 ### What if I need remote hands?